 Good for: surprising and delighting prospects and customers alike and making a personal connection.

 Personalized video marketing brings the audience into the story by weaving personal details for each individual viewer into the video.
 Personalization can include things like:

 Personalized video messages can increase response rates, wow customers, and help your business stand out from the crowd.
 Learn more about using personalized video to boost conversions in our Chalk Talk on the subject.

-Now that you’ve got an idea of what types of videos you can make (and in what styles and orientations), it’s time to determine what to do with them.
+Now that you’ve got an idea of what styles and types of videos you can make, it’s time to determine what to do with them.

 Carry on to Chapter 5 to learn about video optimization and distribution.